 A study of the development of musical forms, beginning with the early plainsong, masses, motets, madrigals, and continuing through early orchestral and instrumental compositions.
 The relationship of musical form to problems of tonality, rhythm, unity and variety.
+Not offered 1961-62.

-308. Form
+308. FORM